jaysylvester/citizen/README.md

 - error handling options (capture, exit)
 - HTTP Forwarded header now supported, X-Forwarded-For/Host/Proto deprecated and will be removed from future versions
 - New local directive for variables local to the controller/view
+- New view file options (old pattern of dedicated folder or placing views directly within the app views folder)

 # citizen